-Kalaripayattu is a martial art that also practices traditional Indian methods of healing, leaving its impressions on both war and wound.
-In a more creative way it has also inspired some traditional performing art forms of Kerala, and even travelled east to birth the Kung Fu.
+Kalaripayattu is an Indian martial art that also practices traditional Indian methods of healing, leaving its impressions on both war and wound.
+In a more creative way, it has also inspired some traditional performing art forms of Kerala, and even travelled east to birth the Kung Fu.

 “I find the training to be a rather meditative process, and not at all aggressive – an emotion one would expect from the training of a martial art form,” shares Dalal.
 “Before beginning the routine, all students kneel and pray to the lords and to the floor of the gymnasium, making it a very spiritual process,” she adds.

 Kalaripayattu is practiced in an enclosure called kalari, which is 21 feet by 42 feet gymnasium.
 The kalari houses its guardian deities, who also symbolise the seven strengths or abilities each trainee is expected to have.
 There are the idols of Vigneswa (strength), Channiga (patience), Vishnu (commanding power), Vadugashcha (posture), Tadaaguru (training), Kali (expression) and Vakasta – purushu (sound).
 Other deities, most of them incarnations of the Bhagavathi or Shiva, are also installed at different corners.

 While kalari means place, threshing floor, or battlefield, payattu means exercise or practice.
 Practitioners of the art devote themselves to learn this challenging form.
 “For the ones, who learn Kalaripayattu traditionally, it becomes their lifestyle, unlike in the western method of learning which ends with a class or session,” says Joy, a physical theatre artist who has had the opportunity to learn the martial art.